 PROMOTION OF PRODUCTS AND SERVICES

 We may use your personal information that we collect to contact you about our products and services from time to time.
-We may also purchase information for the use of promotional activities where consent has been given for this.
 If you do not wish to be contacted for this purpose, you can opt out of these services at any time by contacting us at the contact details listed in the ‘Contact Us’ section of this document.

 ACCESS TO INFORMATION